Bedford–Stuyvesant, Brooklyn: 19th century

+In 1857, the City of Brooklyn acquired part of the estate of Tunis Johnson (grandson of Jeremiah Johnson) to establish a public park.
+The park was opened in 1871, named Tompkins Park after Daniel D. Tompkins.
+In 1985 it was renamed Herbert Von King Park after the local community leader.

 Construction of masonry row houses in the 1870s began to transform the rural district into an urban area.
 The first row of masonry houses in Stuyvesant Heights was built in 1872 on MacDonough Street for developer Curtis L. North.
 In the 1880s and 1890s, more rows were added, most of the Stuyvesant Heights north of Decatur Street looked much as it does today.
 Stuyvesant Heights was emerging as a neighborhood entity with its own distinctive characteristics.
 The houses had large rooms, high ceilings and large windows, and were built primarily by German immigrants.
 The people who bought these houses were generally upper-middle-class families, mostly lawyers, shopkeepers, and merchants of German and Irish descent, with a sprinkling of English people; there were also a few professionals.
-A contemporary description calls it a very well kept residential neighborhood, typical of the general description of Brooklyn as "a town of homes and churches."
+A contemporary description calls it a very well kept residential neighborhood, typical of the general description of Brooklyn as "a town of homes and churches".

 Built in 1863, the Capitoline Grounds were the home of the Brooklyn Atlantics baseball team.
 The grounds were bordered by Nostrand Avenue, Halsey Street, Marcy Avenue, and Putnam Avenue.
 During the winters, the operators would flood the area and open an ice-skating arena.
 The grounds were demolished in 1880.

-In 1890, the city of Brooklyn founded another subsection Ocean Hill, a working-class predominantly Italian enclave.
+In 1890, the city of Brooklyn founded another subsection: Ocean Hill, a working-class predominantly Italian enclave.
 In the last decades of the 19th century, with the advent of electric trolleys and the Fulton Street Elevated, Bedford–Stuyvesant became a working-class and middle-class bedroom community for those working in downtown Brooklyn and Manhattan in New York City.
 At that time, most of the pre-existing wooden homes were destroyed and replaced with brownstone rowhouses.